Quality Payment Program and MIPS Reporting

 About the Program

 The Quality Payment Program (QPP) is a CMS initiative to support clinicians who bill Medicare Part B in the transition from fee-for-service to value-based payments.
 It offers two tracks: the Merit-Based Incentive Payment System (MIPS) and Advanced Alternative Payment Models (APMs).
-Each track requires eligible clinicians to report on quality data and clinical activities that are practice-specific and evidence-based.
+Each track requires eligible clinicians to report on quality data and clinical activities.

 Merit-Based Incentive Payment System (MIPS)

 MIPS is the result of CMS’s efforts to reduce the quality reporting burden for clinicians.
 It has 4 different performance categories:

 - Advancing Care Information (ACI) - previously Meaningful Use (MU)